Articulated Systems¶

 .

-ArticulatedSystem class contains multiple types of indicies.
+ArticulatedSystem class contains multiple types of indices.
 To query a specific quantity, you have to provide an index of the right type.
-Here are the types of indicies in Articulated Systems
+Here are the types of indices in Articulated Systems

 Body/Joint Index: All fixed bodies are combined to a single movable body.
 Each movable body has a unique body index.
 Because there is a movable joint associated with a movable body, there is a 1-to-1 mapping between the joints and the bodies and they share the same index.
 For a fixed-base system, the first body rigidly fixed to the world is body-0.
 For a floating-base system, the floating base is body-0.